[Minor revision–posted 6/12/19 (replaces 5/22/17 edition)]

 A certified map identified by county, survey, block, section, and permit number, showing the location of shot holes and/or station points used in each survey made under this permit, the surface elevation of each, the depth of each hole drilled, the water sands encountered, and an estimate of the amount of water, if any, in each hole.

 (2) Within 90 days after expiration date of this permit:

 A certified plat identified by county, survey, block, section, and permit number for each horizon investigated under this permit showing the location of each hole and/or station point used, the corrected or adjusted instrument readings recorded for each station point, and contoured to represent correctly the permittee's interpretation of geological conditions in the land This information will be held strictly confidential by the university to the extent permissible under the Texas Public Information Act.

 Payment is required prior to permit issuance.
 Payments will be made by check.
-Checks will be made payable to Texas Tech University and shall be delivered to the Managing Director of Procurement Services.
+Checks will be made payable to Texas Tech University and shall be delivered to the Chief Procurement Officer.

-The Managing Director of Procurement Services will notify the Chief of Police, the Vice President for Administration & Finance/Chief Financial Officer, the Managing Director of Grounds Maintenance, and other officials of activities, as appropriate, at least 24 hours in advance of the time any seismic testing activity is to occur.
+The Chief Procurement Officer will notify the Chief of Police, the Chief Financial Officer and Vice President for Administration & Finance, the Managing Director of Grounds Maintenance, and other officials of activities, as appropriate, at least 24 hours in advance of the time any seismic testing activity is to occur.

 04 Audit Services

 32 Academic Policies – Faculty

 34 Academic Policies – Students

 64 Graduate Programs (Faculty and Students)